 Sarita Tamayo-Moraga, Ph.D. is a Zen priest and Dharma heir in the Suzuki-roshi lineage.
 She began practicing meditation and studying with Darlene Cohen in 1999.
 Sarita was debilitated by a chronic repetitive strain injury soon after she began sitting.
 This life-changing injury led her to connect with Darlene’s emphasis on chronic illness as a way to penetrate suffering.
 She continued to work with Darlene until her death around the transformation of suffering in the body and through the body with zazen as the primary focal point.

 Ango Sara Tashker has been an organic farmer and residential practitioner at San Francisco Zen Center since 2002.
-In 2011 she served as Head Student (shuso) at Tassajara with Abbot Myogen Steve Stücky and Sojun Mel Weitsman.
-She currently serves as Director of Green Gulch Farm, where she lives and practices with her husband and their son Frank.
+In 2011 she served as shuso (head student) at Tassajara with Abbot Myogen Steve Stücky and Sojun Mel Weitsman, and in 2013 was ordained as a Soto Zen Priest.
+She currently serves as Director of Green Gulch Farm, where she lives and practices with her family.

 For more information on Kaz and his other publications, visit his web site: www.brushmind.net